Protecting Patient Safety

 The importance of access to pre operative consultation

 A key factor is the preoperative consultation with your surgeon.
 This is vital because it covers goals and expectations.
 Together with the surgeon you explore your surgical options together, as well as the risks involved.
-This should be done well ahead of the procedure so that a fully informed decision about whether to proceed with surgery can be made.
-Patients who have had surgery overseas often report only meeting their surgeon on the day of their operation with most of the preoperative discussion done through third parties, who may or may not be medically trained.
+This should be done well ahead of the procedure so an informed decision about whether to proceed can be made.
+Patients who have had surgery overseas often report only meeting their surgeon on the day of their operation.
+They also note most of the preoperative discussion is done through third parties, who may or may not be medically trained.

 The importance of access to post operative care

 ASPS strongly recommends patients take into consideration the risk of potential complications, unsatisfactory results, and risks to general health that may occur if they travel overseas for cosmetic surgery.
-What would you do if you developed an infection or bleeding problem after surgery and had to stay in the facility for a longer period?
-If you became very unwell, you may even require transfer to another, more intensive hospital in that country at your own cost.
+ASk the following questions.
+What would you do if you developed an infection and had to stay in the facility for a longer period?
+What would happen if you started bleeding after surgery and had to stay longer at the facility?
+If you became very unwell, you may require transfer to another hospital in that country at your own cost.
 How would you manage that scenario?
 How would you travel home under these circumstances?
 Would you have someone you trust to support you?
 Do you have a readily available financial buffer if you need to stay longer?
 Would you feel safe?

-All surgical procedures carry a degree of risk and it is imperative that after any form of surgery a post-operative plan is in place, including appropriate ongoing follow-up.
-In the event of post-operative complications, follow-up care is essential and a patient should have easy access to the surgeon who performed the procedure and the accredited facility in which the procedure was performed.
+All surgical procedures carry a degree of risk.
+It is imperative that after any form of surgery a post-operative plan is in place, including appropriate ongoing follow-up.
+In the event of post-operative complications, follow-up care is essential.
+Patients should have easy access to the surgeon performing the procedure in the accredited facility where the procedure was performed.
 This is usually impossible once a patient has returned to Australia.
 Ongoing care would then need to be with a new surgical team, and at additional cost.

 ASPS does not recommend combining surgery with having a holiday